 And it just gets worse by the sentence.

 What is most troubling...are Trump’s angry reactions when he is given information that contradicts positions he has taken or beliefs he holds.
 Two intelligence officers even reported that they have been warned to avoid giving the President intelligence assessments that contradict stances he has taken in public.

 In other words, Trump has worn down his briefers to the point at which they’ve decided to just stop giving him necessary intelligence, leaving Trump in the dark about what’s really going on.
-Not only does this lead to awful decisions that impact millions, but it lends further confirmation to my analysis that the federal bureaucracy is operating independently of its chief executive.
+Not only does this lead to awful decisions that impact millions, but it lends further confirmation to my analysis that the federal bureaucracy is operating independently of the white collar criminal in the Oval.
 The old man has gone bye-bye, so the rest of the executive branch is left alone to try and mitigate the ensuing presidential disasters.

 Here’s an example of an off-the-rails briefing from early in Trump’s presidency:

 After a briefing in preparation for a meeting with British Prime Minister Theresa May, for example, the subject turned to the British Indian Ocean Territory of Diego Garcia.
 The island is home to an important airbase and a U.S. Naval Support Facility that are central to America’s ability to project power in the region, including in the war in Afghanistan.
 The President, officials familiar with the briefing said, asked two questions: Are the people nice, and are the beaches good?